sketchychen/sketchychen/README.md

 - 👋 Hi, I’m @sketchychen
 - 👀 I’m interested in video games, narrative media, and the gays
-- 🌱 I’m currently learning how to type
+- 🌱 I’m currently learning what a computer is
 - 💞️ I’m looking to collaborate on gay stuff
 - 📫 Let's chat on Twitter